usnistgov/zero-trust-architecture/_sources/VolumeB/architecture.rst

    -  **Data discovery -** Scanning and classifying digital assets, including unstructured data

-   -  **Data classification and labeling -** Describing an organization's data security levels to the system and applying those labels to the data (note that classification and labeling are considered out of scope for this project, so these capabilities were exercised only to the extent necessary to demonstrate access enforcement)
+   -  **Data classification, labeling, and sanitization -** Describing an organization's data security levels to the system and applying those labels to the data and sanitizing it (note that classification, labeling, and sanitization are considered out of scope for this project, so these capabilities were exercised only to the extent necessary to demonstrate access enforcement)

    -  **Data encryption -** Protecting data from unauthorized disclosure while at rest and in transit; ability to encrypt/watermark data as needed to protect it on user devices and/or to prevent tampering